Recent research indicates that 1 in 7

 terror may continue for years after the drug is stopped.

-forms of disease may be a factor.
-Other less likely possibilities include
+forms of disease may be a factor

-vitamin B12 deficiency, and heavy metal intoxication.
+● vitamin B12 deficiency ● heavy metal intoxication.

 Some common psychological causes

-for the later development of the problem include separation anxiety or
+for the later development of the problem include

 child's family also may contribute to the problem.